Rishi138/Omni-Drift-GPR-Localization/README.md

 do not change when the model transfers to a new bot.
 The error structure — the shape of how drift scales with heading, RPM, and velocity — is physically the same across bots because omni drift is universal.
-What changes between bots is magnitude, handled entirely by k outside the GPR.
-Kernel hyperparameters capture shape. k captures magnitude.
+What changes between bots is magnitude, handled entirely by the single feedforward-layer outside the GPR.
+Kernel hyperparameters capture shape.
+FFL captures magnitude.
 Shape is universal.
 Magnitude is bot-specific.
 The GPR transfers with zero retraining and zero kernel retuning.